Extinction Level Event: The Final World Front

-Extinction Level Event: The Final World Front is the third studio album by American rapper Busta Rhymes.
-It was released on December 15, 1998 by Flipmode and Elektra Records in North America.
-The album follows the apocalyptic theme explored by Rhymes' first two albums, The Coming (1996) and When Disaster Strikes (1997).
-Musically, the album comprises East Coast, West Coast, horrorcore, and hardcore hip hop music.
+Extinction Level Event: The Final World Front is the third studio album by American rapper and record producer Busta Rhymes.
+It was released on December 15, 1998, by Flipmode and Elektra Records in North America.
+The album follows the apocalyptic theme explored by Rhymes' first two albums, The Coming (1996) and When Disaster Strikes...
+(1997).
+The album comprises East Coast, West Coast, horrorcore, and hardcore hip hop music.

 Widely praised by critics, the album earned three Grammy Award nominations: Best Rap Album, Best Rap Solo Performance and Best Rap Performance by a Duo or Group at the 42nd Grammy Awards.
-It also spawned three Billboard chart hits, including the Janet Jackson-featuring "What's It Gonna Be?!", which became Rhymes' highest-charting single on the US Billboard Hot 100 as a lead artist, reaching number three.
+It also spawned three Billboard chart hits, including the Janet Jackson-featuring "What's It Gonna Be?!", which became Busta's highest-charting single on the US Billboard Hot 100 as a lead artist, reaching number three.
 In early 1999, E.L.E. was certified Platinum by the Recording Industry Association of America (RIAA) for selling over one million copies.

-Critical reception
+Reception

 The album received generally favorable reviews.
 At the 42nd Grammy Awards, the album earned three nominations, one for the album itself in the category of Best Rap Album, a Best Rap Solo Performance nomination for "Gimme Some More" and a Best Rap Performance by a Duo or Group nomination for "What's It Gonna Be?!" with Janet Jackson.

 In August 2020, Busta Rhymes announced a sequel to the album, Extinction Level Event 2: The Wrath of God, which was released on October 30, 2020.